ronbuening/CameraClub/CameraClubBE/01_Model/ModelDescr.md

 The Competition object defines the different competitions that take place and the various start and end dates
 #### Competition Attributes
 - Guid competitionId
+    - Internal identifier for each competition
     - Required, PK for competition records, assigned at object creation
 - string name
+    - Competition name
     - Required, name displayed in competition records, defined at object creation
 - string description
+    - Competition description
     - Required, description for specific competition, defined at object creation
 - DateTime startEntryDate
     - Required, start date for adding or updating entries